Bilalazhar992/MINI_EXCEL_PROJECT_IN_UET/README.md

 <br>
 Excel Use Keys
 <br>
- R Key is used for Selecting ( For writing in the cells ) and UnSelecting the cells.
+ R Key is used for Selecting ( For writing in the cells ) and Un-Selecting the cells.
 <br>
  Arrow Keys are used for Moving in the excel sheet.
 <br>